Cenex69/Cenex69/README.md

-These files are the code for my bot, but the bot will be deleted soon cause i'm working on something new.
+these files are the code for my incomplete discord bot, enjoy them :D
-Enjoy my bot's code!